 NANO MARKET, MICRO MARKET: Just where are we going?

-I have read so many articles and talked with numerous customers on both the benefits and drawbacks to this new phase in the marketplace.
+There have been so many articles and we have talked with numerous customers on both the benefits and drawbacks to this new phase in the marketplace.
 I am sure many Vending Operators are feeling exactly like the drug stores did when coin-op vending machines first came on the scene.
 “What happened to our sales, “where did the customers go”, “I don’t understand I haven’t changed anything”?

 Now comes the “Micro Market”, “Micro-market”, “Micromarket”.
 Wow lots more selection to choose from, no coin-ops to malfunction, fresher products, your favorite item is always in stock, and you can pay almost any way you wish.
 So the benefits to the consumer are many.
 It is just like an unmanned convenience store without the clerk.